Ravixdu07/Ravixdu07/README.md

 ### About Me ツ

-• I produce projects that are pleasing to the Eye👀.
+• I produce projects that are pleasing to the Eye👀 WITH the Core Logic being Intact.

-• Oh!
-And Yeah, I do Vibe Coding often. <br/>
-(It really becomes a <i>VIBE</i>, when you know what you're doing.🙂‍↕️)
+• Basically I Code, Game and do a bit of Socializing.

 ---